SaraVieira/fiddly/Readme.md

 ## Github Corner

-The Github corner comes from the repository url in your `package.json`.
+The Github corner comes from either the `repo` option in your `.fiddly.config.json` or from the repository url in your `package.json`.
 If none is present it will not be shown.

 ## Lint